soubhiksanyal/RingNet/README.md

 git clone https://github.com/soubhiksanyal/RingNet.git
 cd RingNet
-pip install -r requirements.txt mkdir model
+pip install -r requirements.txt pip install opendr==0.77 mkdir model
 ```
 Install mesh processing libraries from [MPI-IS/mesh](https://github.com/MPI-IS/mesh).

 ## Download models

 * Downlaod pretrained RingNet weights from the [project website](https://ringnet.is.tue.mpg.de), downloads page.
 Copy this inside the **model** folder
 * Download Flame model from [here](http://flame.is.tue.mpg.de/).
 Copy it inside the **flame_model** folder.
-This step is optional and only required if you want to use the output Flame parameters to play with the 3D mesh,i.e., to neutralize the expression and only using the shape as a template for other methods like [VOCA (Voice Operated Character Animation)](https://github.com/TimoBolkart/voca).
+This step is optional and only required if you want to use the output Flame parameters to play with the 3D mesh,i.e., to neutralize the pose and
+expression and only using the shape as a template for other methods like [VOCA (Voice Operated Character Animation)](https://github.com/TimoBolkart/voca).

 ## Demo